kpokrass/Supreme_Court_Case_Ideology/README.md

 As cases brought before the Supreme Court are of high importance to the country as a whole and have the ability to affect millions of lives, it is an honor for a legal team to be able to argue a case before the court...and an even bigger honor to have the ruling go in their favor.
 Thus, it is important for legal teams to know the legal ideologies of the justices presiding over the court in order to construct an argument which appeals to that philosophy.
 There are multiple ways to classify the legal ideology of a justice, but most rely on interpretations of the justice's written works.
 Therefore, developing a model to analyze the written work of a justice would allow for a fast, automated, and unbiased method for determining their legal ideology and aid development of arguments for legal teams.

 ## Legal Ideological Scores
+Most justices can be classified according to their philosophy of law into three main categories; conservative, moderate, and liberal.
+Those that conform to a conservative philosophy adhere to the meaning of the law as it is written.
+Where as those subscribing to a liberal philosophy believe that written law is dynamic and open for interpretation.
+Those of the moderate philosophy fall somewhere in between.
+While this classification is an important factor during a justice’s nomination and confirmation, it is also used to anticipate how they will vote on the cases heard before the court.

 [Segal-Cover Scores](https://en.wikipedia.org/wiki/Segal%E2%80%93Cover_score) are one of the most widely used systems to determine the legal ideology of a person nominated to serve on the Supreme Court.
 The scores are based on the nominee's previous written work and range from 0 (most conservative) to 1 (most liberal).
 While this project used Segal-Cover scores to classify a justice as either conservative, moderate, or liberal, these scores were only given to justices beginning in 1937.
 Thus, the legal ideologies of justices serving prior to 1937 were imputed based on the ideology of the President who nominated them and by the median ideology of the Senate that confirmed their nomination.

 | Ideology | Perspective | Segal-Cover Score |